venteng/finalytics/topic/EPK/readme.md

 # EPK

-1. Provide a keynote to introduce EPK.
+1. Provide a keynote to introduce EPK (max 20 pages)

 2. Please provide a list of slides regarding EPK in Quantinars.